 According to the American Academy of Pediatrics, you should call the doctor if the temperature becomes higher than the maximums recommended for a child his age.

 Call the doctor if:

-- If an infant is under three months of age with any fever.
+- An infant is under three months of age with any fever.

 - A child three to six months of age has a rectal temperature of 101 degrees F or higher and six months of age or older with a rectal temperature of 103 degrees F.

-- If the child is older than three months and the fever has lasted more than three days.
+- The child is older than three months, and the fever has lasted more than three days.